-Her statement of assets, liabilities, and net worth (SALN) showed her cash climbing from P50,000 and P75,000 within the first year of taking her seat at the House of Representatives.
-This is far from the billions or millions of pesos other members of Congress would usually declare, and it might not even be enough to pay for a decent piece of land in Metro Manila.
+Her statement of assets, liabilities and net worth (SALN) showed her cash climbing from P50,000 to P75,000 within the first year of taking her seat at the House of Representatives.
+This is far from the millions of pesos other members of Congress would usually declare, and it might not even be enough to pay for a decent piece of land in Metro Manila.

 Sarah, currently the youngest legislator in the 17th Congress, will perhaps attribute our misfortune to the former.
 The latter is possibly a fault many would admit, but Sarah is not spending the money she earns on vanity. “[The] bulk of my income goes to support for various advocacy campaigns and use of such is collectively and democratically decided upon by our national executive council,” she told Inquirer in an interview in 2017.
 And this is where a huge chunk of her 24 hours go.

 “Pinakamahalagang [malaman] kung paano pinakikinggan [ng public servants] ang boses ng mamamayan.
 Madalas ’yung mga taong nais nating suportahan hindi sila napakikinggan kaya doon kinakailangan ’yung assertion, ’yung kulit ng kabataan, ’yung tireless effort natin para mapakinggan.”

 The campaign season for the upcoming elections must have taken a toll on her busy schedule, but Sarah says nothing has really changed.
 Her day usually begins at 5 a.m. with press requests and interviews.
 Then, she’d go to her meetings at the House or maybe at the Kabataan headquarters.
 On most days, she dedicates a huge chunk of her time on the field, talking with indigents in their communities or participating in movements to fight for the rights of those in need.